jemimaabu/dead-and-wounded/README.md

 So if the computer generates a random number 4123 and you guess 2167, it returns 1 dead, 1 wounded.

 # How To Play
-1. Choose a difficulty level (Easy - 4 numbers, Medium - 5 numbers, Hard - 6 numbers)
+1. Choose a difficulty level (Easy - 4 numbers, Medium - 5 numbers, Hard - 6 numbers).
-2. Guess a random number the same length as the difficulty level chosen
+2. Start guessing.
-3. Try to figure out the computer's number
+3. Use the responses to figure out the computer's number.

 # Rules
 - The length of the number must correspond to the level chosen i.e. 1234 for Easy, 12345 for Medium, 123456 for Hard
 - The input must consist only of numbers (no letters or special characters)
-- The number should not have duplicate values (no repeated numbers e.g. 0012, 1656 etc)
+- The number should not have duplicate characters (no repeated numbers e.g. 0012, 1656 etc)

+___

 # Open Source
 This project is open to contributions from the public.